OrthodoxFriar/GrokTheCode/README.md

 The now settled debate between HTML and XHTML shows the truth of these 2 rules.
 XHTML is vastly more powerful through it's ability to be extended but because you must follow the rules, it actually consumes fewer resources.
 Open a browser with half a dozen tabs and then look at the system resources being used, Windows XP would run on the resources consumed by a modern browser, compare that to an XML processor.

 Now find a few random sites that look nice and run them through a validator.
 Usually any given site will have 2 or 3 dozen errors and there is a 50-50 chance that it was software generated and contains nothing but javascript pulling in resources.
 Loose rules promote sloppy code.

+I might sound biased but I do *get* the other side.
+HTML was destined to win and js will always be more popular than haskell as long as it is easier to learn.

 ## Pandoc Markdown